vineethkumarv/sv-wiki/Processes.md

 join:FORK_F1
 ```

-In the below Fig-2 we can see that Thread_T1 is executed first but main thread 2 is executed after all the child threads are executed and the child threads will execute according to the time delays.
+In the below Fig-2 we can see that Thread_T1 is executed first at #0 simulation time but Thread_T3 will be executed after all the child threads are executed and the child threads will execute according to the time delays.

 ![fork_join_output](https://user-images.githubusercontent.com/110398433/189096889-e1f57873-63ef-4a15-b313-498a6e268277.png)

           Fig-2: The output of fork join block.

-In the below fig you can easily understand how the entire code for fork-join works with respect to regions.
+In the below Fig-3 you can easily understand how the entire code for fork-join works with respect to schedule schematic regions.
-where sampling of the variables will be done in preponed region.
+* where sampling of the variables will be done in preponed region.
 All the blocking assignments will be executed and all non-blocking assignments was evaluated in active region.

 $display statements will be executed in active region.
 All #0 delays statements will be executed in inactive region.
 The evaluated non-blocking assignments will be executed in NBA region.